facebookincubator/LTVision/README.md

 **2. Creating an environment**

-  * Creating a new virtual environment:
+  * Create a new virtual environment:
     ```python
     python3 -m venv venv
     ```

-  * Activating a new virtual environment.
+  * Activate the new virtual environment.

     for Mac:
     ```python